|

 publicly to return his personal thanks for their

-gallant and successful defense of the i
+gallant and successful defense of the important

 position to which they had been assigned, and for the